-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to a single number.

-The three credit reporting agencies use slightly different formulas to build a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to calculate your score:
+While the formulas vary, the differences aren't huge; all of the agencies use the following factors in calculating a score:

-- Your Credit History - Have you had credit for many years, or for a short time?
+- Your Credit History - How long have you had credit?

-- Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-FICO makes a big difference in interest rates
+FICO makes a difference in your interest rate

-In order to improve your FICO score, you must obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the first FICO credit score, sells credit scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that can help you improve your credit score.
+Before you can improve your FICO score, you must obtain your score and make sure that the reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you understand how to improve your credit score.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about credit scores?
 Call us: 561-395-4264.